Back to Blog

 If you email weekly, a subscriber who hasn't engaged in three months has ignored roughly 12-13 emails.
 That's a strong signal.
 If you email monthly, three months is only three data points, which might not be enough.
 A reasonable starting point is that subscribers should have received at least 5-10 emails without any engagement before being considered for removal.

-Hard bounces are a simpler case.
+Hard bounces are the simplest case.
 These are emails that permanently fail to deliver, usually because the address no longer exists.
 These should be removed immediately.
 There's no debate here.
 Most email platforms handle this automatically, but verify that bounced addresses aren't lingering on your list.

 Spam complaints deserve attention too.
 Subscribers who mark you as spam are actively hurting your reputation.
 While you should investigate why they complained, especially if it's happening frequently, these addresses should generally be removed.
 Continuing to email someone who complained is asking for trouble.